Welcome to the Stillwater York Rite

 Chapter members are recognizable by their scarlet jackets and trimmed aprons.
 The Chapter takes the brother from his Blue Lodge degrees through the recovery of that which was lost in the Master Mason degree.

-Stillwater Chapter has had four Grand High Priests presiding over the state:
+Stillwater Chapter has had five Grand High Priests presiding over the state:

 Aix B. Harrison, 1970-1971